If You Own a Business, Tax Software May Not Be Enough

 Software fills in forms.
 It doesn't build a strategy around your specific situation.

-Where Business Owners Lose Money
+Where Business Owners Run Into Issues

 Common issues that software won't catch: